eduardo-robles/eduardo-robles.github.io/content/pages/about.md

 Currently reading...

--   Ansible for DevOps by Jeff Gerlling
+-   DNS and BIND by Cricket Liu and Paul Albitz
 -   Children of Dune by Frank Hebert
--   Lives of the Stoics by Ryan Holiday
+-   Thinking, Fast and Slow by Daniel Kahneman